-Based on the 2014-15 school year effectiveness levels, beginning in the 2015-16 school year, all classroom teachers' salaries will be informed by 2014-15 effectiveness levels.
-Given the time required in aggregating the data and the calculation steps required, teachers will receive their new salary beginning in their October 2015 paycheck.
-For teachers who receive a raise under the new system, teachers receive retroactive pay for the difference between their old and new salaries for September 2015 as a separate amount in their October paycheck.
+Given the time required in aggregating the data and the calculation steps required, teachers who were evaluated under TEI in the previous school year receive a TEI scorecard with an effectiveness level in September.
+Teachers will receive their new salary beginning in their October paycheck.
+For teachers who receive a raise under the TEI, teachers receive retroactive pay for the difference between their old and new salaries for September as a separate amount in their October paycheck.